-Known also as ventilated stretch film, ventilated stretch wrap, air flow wrap, aero wrap, film wrap, net wrap, breathable wrap, ventilated pallet wrap, vented stretch wrap, perforated stretch wrap, perforated stretch film.
+Known also as ventilated stretch film, ventilated stretch wrap, air flow wrap, aero wrap, film wrap, net wrap, breathable wrap, ventilated pallet wrap, vented stretch wrap, perforated stretch wrap, perforated stretch film, holey film, perforated stretch film wrap.

-The major benefit of Ventilated Stretch Film is that it is accepted by major retail distribution centres, as a breathable wrapping material.
+A major benefit of Ventilated Stretch Film is that it is accepted by major retail distribution centres, as a breathable wrapping material where airflow needs to be maintained for inbound pallets.

 Available in Conventional Machine Rolls and Pre-stretched Machine and Hand Rolls